samwilcox/pawx/README.md

 # pawx
-Cat themed programming language built on top of NodeJS.
+Cat themed programming language built on top of Rust.